drakkan/sftpgo/docs/portable-mode.md

       --az-upload-part-size int         The buffer size for multipart uploads (MB) (default 5)
       --az-use-emulator
+  -c, --config-dir string               Location of the config dir.
+This directory
+                                        is used as the base for files with a relative path, e.g. the private keys for the SFTP server or the database file if you use a file-based data provider.
+                                        The configuration file, if not explicitly set, is looked for in this dir.
+We support reading from JSON, TOML, YAML, HCL, envfile and Java properties config files.
+The default config
+                                        file name is "sftpgo" and therefore
+                                        "sftpgo.json", "sftpgo.yaml" and so on are
+                                        searched.
+                                        This flag can be set using SFTPGO_CONFIG_DIR env var too. (default ".")
+      --config-file string              Path to SFTPGo configuration file.
+                                        This flag explicitly defines the path, name and extension of the config file.
+If must be an absolute path or a path relative to the configuration directory.
+The specified file
+                                        name must have a supported extension (JSON, YAML, TOML, HCL or Java properties).
+                                        This flag can be set using SFTPGO_CONFIG_FILE env var too.
       --crypto-passphrase string        Passphrase for encryption/decryption
       --denied-patterns stringArray     Denied file patterns case insensitive.
                                         The format is: